-- Press the button and the button for 3 5 seconds. - Press the button twice until the symbol → shows SETTINGS in the info display. - Press the MODE button briefly. - Press the button once until the symbol → shows LAP BLANK T in the info display. - Press the MODE button briefly. - ✓ LAP BLANK T. appears in the info display.
+- Press the button and the button for 3 5 seconds. - Press the button twice until the symbol → appears in front of SETTINGS in the info display. - Press the MODE button briefly. - Press the button once until the symbol → shows LAP BLANK T in the info display. - Press the MODE button briefly. - ✓ LAP BLANK T. appears in the info display.